King's Guard: Related sentry postings

+Scottish regiments posted at Redford Barracks may also post sentries at Edinburgh Castle and the Palace of Holyrood, the sovereign's residence in Edinburgh.

+The procedures for these postings are similar to those of the King's Guard but are tailored to each specific location.
+This includes distinct declarations such as "Make way for the [name of posting]!"

 London

 In addition to the King's Guard, the Household Division also manned several other guard positions in London.
 In 1819, the Household Division maintained ten separate guard mountings for 89 sentry posts.
 This included the Armoury Guard, the British Museum Guard, the Kensington Palace Guard, the Magazine Guard, the Military Asylum Guard, the Savoy Prison Guard, the Tylt Guards at the south of Horse Guards, and the York Hospital Guard.
 The Household Division had also provided night guards for the Bank of England, Covent Garden Opera House, and Drury Lane.
 However, the Household Division's commitment to most of these postings, except for the King's Guard, ceased by the end of the 19th century.
 Some postings were abandoned due to a building's demolition.
 Responsibility for the British Museum Guard was transferred to the Metropolitan Police in 1866.

 Tower of London Guard

 In addition to the King's Guard, the Household Division also mans the Tower of London Guard, who is also responsible for providing the guard at the Tower of London.
 As the Tower is still officially a royal residence and is also the location of the crown jewels, it remains the Army's obligation to guard it.
 The Tower guard numbers one officer, three NCOs and ten soldiers, and usually posts a sentry outside the Jewel House and one outside the King's House.
 As the protection of the Tower is their responsibility (in conjunction with the Yeoman Warders), the guard must also see it is secure at night (see Ceremony of the Keys).